-I’ve had a look at my diary to understand what happened with July: I feel like it literally disappeared in front of me.
+I’ve had a look at my diary to understand what happened in July: I feel like it literally disappeared in front of me.
 You know when your projects end up all over the place and you don’t seem to be able to keep track of them?
 My July has been a mess made of too many ideas, too little facts and way too much stuff being postponed.

 Whenever a new idea pops up in my mind I get restless and I can’t wait to start working on it, leaving all sorts of unaccomplished tasks behind me.
 It’s frustrating and it’s starting to make me feel quite anxious.
 I would like to be able to focus and to be more disciplined.

 Phew, enough with rants.
 This month wasn’t a great one so I wanted to be honest about it.
 It’s no use to make everything seem pretty and shiny here on the blog when in reality I’m struggling.
-Hopefully I will find a way to deal with my plans better and to concentrate my energy on fewer projects.
+Hopefully, I will find a way to deal with my plans better and to concentrate my energy on fewer projects.
 Maybe it just takes a bit more time to settle into the life of a freelancer.

-Despite that I am satisfied with the language learning bit.
+Despite that, I am satisfied with the language learning bit.